This box contain instructions on how to use the website on the right.

-For your research topic, you need to locate and interpret an image that portrays a historical event.
+For your research topic, you need to locate and interpret an image that portrays an historical event.
 You have chosen to find images created at the time of the French Revolution (1779-1799).

 Who owns the copyright to this image?

 To Zoom Out, click on the next button to the right.
-(The button with the - sign)
+(The magnifying glass with the - sign)

 What is on top of the papers on the desk next to the man?

-For your research paper, you have chosen to focus on family life during the U.S. Civil War.
+For your research paper, you have chosen to focus on Mardi Gras parades in the American South.
 You need to locate images that are appropriate to your topic that are available in ARTstor.